phagenlocher/C-Snake/README.md

 **SHIFT + Q** will exit the current game and will leave you at the title screen. **SHIFT + R** will restart the round.
 If the size of your terminal has changed you can use this to refit the game to your terminal.

+The highscore is saved in a file (called *.csnake*) in your home directory.

 Rules:
 * If you bite yourself you will die!
 * The faster you eat the fruit, the more points you'll get!